Skip to main content

 Research summary

-My research is in the area of developmental psychology with a focus on the emergence and maintenance of developmental psychopathology in social contexts during childhood and adolescence.
+I am a developmental psychologist with interests in the emergence and maintenance of developmental psychopathology in social contexts during childhood and adolescence.
 I am particularly interested in the relationship between aspects of family functioning and children’s psychological well-being.

 Current research includes working with Dr Rachel Hiller (University College London) and Professor Lisa Holmes (University of Sussex) on an MRC-funded study (Rethink) investigating the psychological mechanisms that chacterise transitions for care-experienced young people.
 I lead the Wales Adoption Cohort Study, now in its 6th wave of data collection, which focuses on the experiences and well-being of families in the years following an adoptive placement.
 This research study provided the evidence base for a Knowledge Transfer Partnership with St. David's Children Society to embed an innovative model of service delivery for adoptive families: Adopting Together: supporting the adoption of children who wait the longest - School of Psychology - Cardiff University